On-campus and Online Professional Science Master’s in Environmental Assessment & Certificates in Environmental Assessment and Environmental Justice

 What environmental assessment graduate programs are available at KU?

 KU offers three options for environmental assessment programs.
-The Environmental Assessment Professional Science Masters and graduate certificate can be completed fully online, or in-person at the KU Edwards Campus in Overland Park.
+The Environmental Assessment Professional Science Masters and graduate certificate can be completed fully online, or in-person/hybrid format at the KU Edwards Campus in Overland Park.
 The Environmental Justice graduate certificate is a hybrid program which can be completed at the Edwards Campus or the KU Lawrence Campus.
 See the choices below and download the program guides for more information.
 Each guide provides the program’s curriculum, career paths, admissions information, tuition and more.

 Accelerated Master’s Degree (4+1)